 - Can we “gate” the content on an interactive story, by requiring visitors to input some personal information in order to proceed?

 - Can you create or embed animated/interactive charts within an interactive story?
 Can we embed our own animation/interactive item within the story?

 - Once interactive charts are embedded into an interactive story, are we still able to embed them into our own website as well?
+For how long?

 - Can we create translated versions of an interactive story?

 - Can Longitude help to distribute or amplify our content?